Wilkun/lazy-delivery-network/README.md

 Lazy Delivery Network
 =====================

-One-file applicate made for lazy developers.
-Now you can put all your JavaScript and CSS files in one place and have them accessible locally from one place.
+One-file application made for lazy developers.
+Now you can put all your JavaScript and CSS files in one place and have them accessible locally.
+To be even more lazy path to file is selected automatically after click :D

 Yes, I know about tools like bower, but when I'm not using them for now I better like this solution :P